Skip to main content

 You can check the lock that occurred during the set time on the selected instance.

-If a lock occurs during the set period, you can analyze whether lock occurrences are concentrated in a specific time period or whether a specific session continuously causes locks in the lock wait sessions graph and the table at the bottom.
+If any lock occurs during the set period, you can analyze whether locks are concentrated in a specific time period or whether a specific session continuously causes locks in the Lock Wait Sessions graph and the table at the bottom.

 Note